maalg21/visualizeGO/README.md

 clusters of nodes in a graph or network.
 This method is based on the idea of edge betweenness centrality, which measures the number of shortest paths that pass through a given edge.
-By focusing on edges that connect different clusters, the Edge Betweenness method iteratively removes edges that are critical for connecting different parts of the network, revealing communities or clusters of nodes.
+By focusing on edges that connect different clusters, the Edge Betweenness method interactively removes edges that are critical for connecting different parts of the network, revealing communities or clusters of nodes.